normanormanorma/nebulon-22/content/projects/pipe-dream.md

 title = "Pipe Dream"
 draft = false
 date = 2016-03-25
-description = "The exploration of the subconcious and dreams are the main interest of this visual record of a 4 year period of my life in which photography serves as a tool for discovery"
+description = "The exploration of the subconscious and dreams are the main interest of this visual record of a 4 year period of my life in which photography serves as a tool for discovery"
 +++

 _noun_